The History of RAF Neatishead (UK)

 Now called a Remote Radar Head, staff based here are responsible for both the Radar at Trimingham as well as equipment at a number of other sites in North Norfolk and at Neatishead itself.
 Information is sent by secure data links from the various systems to RAF Boulmer where the Controllers monitor UK airspace.
 Today, the Museum is an independent Trust and the Chairman of the Trustees is Air Commodore Kevin Pellatt RAF with Air Chief Marshal Sir John Allison RAF as our Patron.

 Running the Museum is the Manager, Chris Morshead who was a Communications and Radar Engineer with the Fleet Air Arm.
 He is supported by a team of dedicated Volunteers most of whom have worked at Neatishead at one time or another or have very strong links to the Base.
 Without the dedication and expertise of the Volunteers, the Museum simply would not exist.
-They are totally dedicated to the aim of the Museum which is “to provide a focal point for the heritage associated with the air defence of the United Kingdom and in particular all elements of the command and control (C²) organisation associated with it”.
+They are totally dedicated to the aim of the Museum which is “to provide a focal point for the heritage associated with the air defense of the United Kingdom and in particular all elements of the command and control (C²) organisation associated with it”.

 The existing underground bunker at the site is estimated to still use as much as £13,000 each month in electricity to keep it in dry and stable condition.
 This once secret world has a substantial amount to offer the general public about the history of a specialisation the Royal Air Force has hitherto kept under lock and key and which has little public recognition.
 Currently Neatishead is once again for sale.